evryn/laravel-toman/docs/translations.md

 # Translations

-Gateways might result in different states and each of them is meaningful.
-This package also contains those messages soo you don't need to write them again.
+Gateway requests might result in different states and each of them is meaningful.
+This package also contains those messages so you don't need to write them again.

 ## Setting Locale